dotnet/csharplang/proposals/low-level-struct-improvements.md

 2. Introduce a new method whose entire purpose is to remove `scoped`: `ref T Unsafe.AsUnscoped<T>(scoped in T value)`.
 This removes `in` as well because if it did not then callers still need a combination of method calls to "remove ref safety" at which point the existing solution is likely sufficient.

 ### What will make C# 11.0
-The fetaures outlined in this document don't need to be implemented in a single pass.
+The features outlined in this document don't need to be implemented in a single pass.
 Instead they can be implemented in phases across several language releases in the following buckets:

 1. `ref` fields and `scoped`
 2. `unscoped`